 Clickable arrow icon In this article

 Bonds are debt instruments in which the investor loans money to an entity.
 The entity borrows money at a fixed interest rate for a specific time duration.
-Such an entity can be government, banks or corporates.
+Such an entity can be the government, banks or corporations.
 Hence, when the government issues bonds, they are known as government bonds.
-Furthermore, these investments are known as fixed income investments.
+Furthermore, these investments are known as fixed-income investments.

-Here, in this article, we have covered in detail about government bonds, its types, advantages and disadvantages.
+In this article, we have covered government bonds, their types, advantages, and disadvantages in detail.

-A government bond is a debt instrument issued by the central and state government of the country to finance their needs and also to regulate the money supply.
-When the government requires funds for infrastructure development and for financing government spending such bonds are often the answer.
+A government bond is a debt instrument issued by the central or state government of the country to finance its needs and regulate the money supply.
+When the government requires funds for infrastructure development and for financing government spending, such bonds are often the answer.
 Thus, the government will sell bonds to the public, inviting investments.
 The government will pay back the principal and interest as per the clauses mentioned in the bond at the specified maturity date.
 The government issues bonds under the supervision of the Reserve Bank of India (RBI).

-Generally, Government bonds in India are long term investment tools.
-These bonds are for a long duration ranging from 5 years to 40 years.
+Generally, Government bonds in India are long-term investment tools.
+These bonds are for a long duration, ranging from 5 years to 40 years.
 Also, government bonds fall under the broad category of government securities (G-secs).
-Both the central and state government can issue government bonds.
+Both the central and state governments can issue government bonds.
 However, the bonds issued by state governments are also called State Development Loans(SDLs).

 The Government of India (GOI) issues different variants of bonds.
 Also, these bonds cater to the diverse needs of the investor.
 The interest rate offered on the government bond is known as the coupon rate.
-The coupon can be either fixed or floating disbursed on a semi-annual basis.
-Mostly, GOI issues bonds which have fixed coupon rates in the market.
+The coupon can be either fixed or floating, disbursed on a semi-annual basis.
+Mostly, the GOI issues bonds that have fixed coupon rates in the market.
+For investors exploring how to invest in government bonds online, both central and state options are now easily accessible via digital platforms.

 Types of Government Bonds